aacanakin/space-challenge/README.md

 ## Future Improvements
 - More tests
+    - Generic resource store tests
-- LaunchDetailsPage & LaunchMissionDetailsPage should be unified with a mode option on container
+- `LaunchDetailsPage` & `LaunchMissionDetailsPage` should be unified with a mode option on container
 - Infinite scroll initially requests more than 1 request
     - offset: 0, count: 10,
     - offset: 10, count: 10
     - It should be only 1 request
-- LaunchImage
+- `LaunchImage`
-    - LaunchImage should lazily load images using an image loader library
+    - `LaunchImage` should lazily load images using an image loader library
 - Travis CI integration
     - Build badge
     - Code coverage badge
+- Componentize `LaunchMissionList` & `LaunchMissionListItem`